 Some Common Symptoms of a Traumatic Brain Injury that attorneys see in Columbia include:

 - Dizziness or balance problems

 - Blurred vision or sensitivity to light

 - Attention, focus, or concentration issues

 Treatment for a Columbia TBI

 As with any medical condition, treatment for a TBI is unique and case-specific.
-Treatment can include medication and rehabilitation, but may also require hospital stays.
-Further out-patient therapy and rehabilitation may be needed to assist individuals suffering from these conditions to return to their daily lives.
+Treatment can include medication and rehabilitation but may also require hospital stays.
+Further out-patient therapy and rehabilitation may be needed to help individuals suffering from these conditions return to their daily lives.

 Common Causes of Traumatic Brain Injuries